hotosm/tracing-guides/_posts/tips/0100-01-01-Water-WaterBody.md

 Linear feature
 #### Natural = Water; Water = Pond

 A homestead water body is a man-made water catchment located near buildings and houses.
 Water color will vary greatly depending on the purpose of the catchment.
-These water bodies can serve multiple purposes, examples include fish ponds, shrimp ponds, irrigation, and livestock during the dry months.
+These water bodies can have multiple functions, examples include fish ponds, shrimp ponds, irrigation, and livestock during the dry months.

+DO NOT Trace rice paddies.
+Rice paddies are the dark green areas on either side of large rivers.
+Rice paddies have small embankments which separate them and serve as footpaths.

 For more information visit the <a href="http://wiki.openstreetmap.org/wiki/Water" target="_blank">Water Wiki</a>.